 Horse-riding the route

-The John Muir Way was originally developed and is promoted primarily as a walking and cycling route, but also offers some great opportunities to explore Scotland’s heartland on horseback, including a variety of paths, tracks and quiet roads.
+The John Muir Way was developed primarily as a walking and cycling route, but also offers some great opportunities to explore Scotland’s heartland on horseback, including a variety of paths, tracks and quiet roads.

 Where can I ride?

 We have produced a 'story map' that provides details and locations of features that may restrict multi-use access to the waymarked route.
 It follows a report originally produced by the British Horse Society (BHS) Scotland and although the focus is on horse riders, the information on potential barriers is relevant to a wide range of other users including cyclists, walkers with pushchairs, and people with mobility issues.